cardox6/cc19/README.md

 ## CLEAN COVID 19

 The current project is a website with the purpose of providing clear and reliable information related to the novel Codiv-19 pandemic.
-It consists of:
+It consists of: <br>
-**Index** Updated Dashboard from Tableau Public linked to John Hopkins database.
+**Index** Updated Dashboard from Tableau Public linked to John Hopkins database. <br>
-**About Covid** Flexbox with accurate information about Coronavirus, provided by World Health Organization, Harvard Medical School, John Hopkins.
+**About Covid** Flexbox with accurate information about Coronavirus, provided by World Health Organization, Harvard Medical School, John Hopkins.<br>
 **Infographics** Curated infographics about Stay Home, Prevention, Symptoms.
-This series take part of the author's portfolio in the Infographcis Module at Code University.
+This series take part of the author's portfolio in the Infographcis Module at Code University.<br>
+**Global Charts** Charts reflecting the global tendendies of cases and deaths, daily and cumulative.
+Created using the reported numbers of the European Centre for Disease Prevention and Control (ECDC), from the source https://ourworldindata.org/coronavirus .<br>
-**Charts** Charts created using the reported numbers of the World Health Organization, from the source https://ourworldindata.org/coronavirus .
+**Continents Charts** Charts reflecting the views per continent on cases and deaths, daily and cumulative.
+Created using the reported numbers of the World Health Organization, from the source https://ourworldindata.org/coronavirus . <br>
 **Chatbot** A chatbot has been included.
 It's built with a template in Dialogflow.
 Basic functions providing information are active.
 Some functions are not operational.

 Development Status: Deployed.